-The Creation of MTV VJs (VeeJays)
+Creation of MTV VJs (VeeJays)

-Before its initial broadcast, the channel’s executives decided they needed something in-between the videos to introduce the songs, give occasional background on the artist, etc. — similar to what DJs did on the radio.
+Before its initial broadcast, the channel’s executives decided they needed something in-between the videos to introduce the songs, give occasional background on the artist, etc. — Similar to what DJs did on the radio.
 The owners of the channel, Viacom Media Networks, decided to search for people that would appeal to the new channel’s viewership.
 They finally settled on the following five people from different backgrounds to act as hosts on the channel.
 These were the original MTV VJs (VeeJays) or Video Jockeys.

-Mark got his start in radio broadcasting in Philadelphia in the late 1970s.
+Born in Philadelphia on 11 October 1950, Mark Goodman got his start in radio broadcasting in Philadelphia in the late 1970s.
 He worked as a DJ and radio station music director before moving to New York in 1980.
-He met with executives of MTV and was selected as one of the VJs for the new network.
-Besides his MTV VeeJay duties, he headed shows within the video rotation such as “120 Minutes,” “The Top 20 Video Countdown” and “The Week In Rock.”
-After leaving MTV, Mark appeared in several films and television shows before returning to work in mainstream radio in the late 1980s.
+He met with executives of MTV and was selected as one of the original MTV VJs for the new network.
+Besides his VeeJay duties, he headed shows within the video rotation such as 120 Minutes, The Top 20 Video Countdown and The Week In Rock.
+After leaving MTV, Mark Goodman appeared in several films and television shows before returning to mainstream radio in the late 1980s.

-Like Nina Blackwood, Alan started out his public career as an actor, appearing in live theater productions in places as diverse as Alabama and New York City.
-A chance encounter in the late spring of 1981 with an MTV executive led to his being chosen to join the channel as a VJ.
-He was the first VJ to appear on the initial broadcast of MTV.
-Over his MTV career he interviewed top musical artists and hosted “Spring Break” and other MTV specials until he left MTV in 1987 to go back to pursuing an acting career.
+Like Nina Blackwood, Alan Hunter started out his public career as an actor, appearing in live theater productions in places as diverse as Alabama and New York City.
+Born in Birmingham, Alabama on February 14, 1957, he had a chance encounter in the late spring of 1981 with an MTV executive.
+This led to his being chosen to join the channel as a VJ.
+Alan Hunter was the first VJ to appear on the initial broadcast of MTV.
+Over his MTV career, he interviewed top musical artists and hosted Spring Break and other MTV specials until he left MTV in 1988 and later formed the company Hunter Films in 1995.

-J. J. JACKSON
+J. J. Jackson

-The oldest of the VJs, J. J. began his music-related career as a DJ in Boston in the late 1960s.
+Born on 25 November 1941, J.J.
+Jackson is the oldest of the original MTV VJs.
+He began his music-related career as a DJ in Boston in the late 1960s.
 He later moved on to KLOS in Los Angeles, where he stayed for a decade.
 Wikipedia claims he was one of the first DJs to play songs by then-unknown performers like Led Zeppelin.
-In the years directly before the launch of MTV, J. J. was a reporter of the music scene for a TV station in Los Angeles.
+In the years directly before the launch of MTV, J. J. Jackson was a reporter of the music scene for a TV station in Los Angeles.
 After several years at MTV, he moved back to radio.
-He passed away in 2004 following a heart attack.
+He passed away on 17 March 2004 following a heart attack.